-Kentucky Man Accused Of Breaking Canada's COVID-19 Rules Faces $560,000 Fine
+Kentucky Man Accused Of Breaking Canada's COVID-19 Rules Faces $569,000 Fine

 And some Canadians say their government isn't doing enough to stop Americans from entering the country.

-When a group of Americans showed up at a private campground in Golden, British Columbia, the police told the the campground owners it was their problem, the owners said.
-Joy Guyot and Michelle Nagydeak told CTV News that police told them to isolate the guests in a remote part of the campground away from other guests and make sure they didn't leave.
+When a group of Americans showed up at a private campground in Golden, British Columbia, police told the campground owners it was their problem, the owners said.
+Joy Guyot and Michelle Nagydeak told CTV News that police told them to isolate the guests in a remote part of the campground away from others and make sure they didn't leave.

-"We're shocked that Alberta border patrol is just letting them through because it's just a roundabout way of getting into B.C., and we have no control over anything when they come this way," Nagydeak said.
+"We're shocked that Alberta border patrol is just letting them through because it's just a roundabout way of getting into B.C., and we have no control over anything when they come this way," Nagydeak told CTV News.

-Even though the tourism industry has taken a hit from the border restrictions, Canadian leaders are focused on avoiding another wave of coronavirus in the country, where fewer than 10,000 people have died from the virus.
+Even though the tourism industry has taken a hit from the border restrictions, Canadian leaders are focused on avoiding another wave of the coronavirus in the country, where fewer than 10,000 people have died from the virus.

-Deputy Prime Minister Chrystia Freeland has urged Americans to avoid non-essential travel to the country during the pandemic.
+Deputy Prime Minister Chrystia Freeland has urged Americans to avoid nonessential travel to the country during the pandemic.

 "Now is not the time to visit.
 Hopefully, we will be back to normal at some point soon," she said.
 "These measures are in place for a reason.
 They are to protect us, and they are to protect our neighbors."